New charges for fmr. Temple frat president, including rape

 After that July hearing, Goldstein's attorney said the allegations were "Me Too gone wild."

-Temple University officials suspended Alpha Epsilon Pi in April after at least three women alleged they were sexually assaulted at the fraternity house.
+Temple University officials suspended the Alpha Epsilon Pi chapter in April after at least three women alleged they were sexually assaulted at the fraternity house.
 The reports also included allegations of underage drinking and drug use.

+Alpha Epsilon Pi says they just became of aware of the latest charges and reiterate that Goldstein is no longer a member of the fraterinity .

 ------